-In Maria Montessori’s observation and work with children she discovered early on that asking a child a question that she does not know the answer to is not what encourages learning.
+In Maria Montessori’s observation and work with children she discovered early on that asking a child a question that they do not know the answer to is not what encourages learning.
 Engaging a child, providing knowledge/information and developing confidence is what encourages learning.

 From there the three period lesson was developed, a method used on all levels in the Montessori Method.
-The three period lesson is used to introduce new concepts and valuable lessons in the Montessori environment.
+The three period lesson is used to introduce new concepts and valuable lessons.
 This is a method that you can easily modify and implement in your home with your child.

 Your child is constantly absorbing language acquisitions and how to communicate.
-Before your child is able to speak, she understands your words.
+Before your child is able to speak, they understand your words (receptive language).
 You can say to your child, “Please go get your shoes.” before your child can say, “Shoes”.
-Your child has the words often times long before she can speak them.
+Your child has the words often times long before they can speak them.

 This Three Period Lesson will help you help your child, with language development, communication and confidence in learning.